HimanshuMishra123/Jenkins-Zero-To-Herocopied/java-maven-sonar-argocd-helm-k8s/README.md

    - **Unit Testing**: Done with Build
    - **Static Code Analysis**:
      - Runs static code analysis tools (like SonarQube) to ensure no vulnerabilities are introduced.
+For sonarqube installation refer Repo root readme.md
    - **Security Analysis**:
      - Uses SAST (Static Application Security Testing) and DAST (Dynamic Application Security Testing) tools to check for security vulnerabilities.
-   - **Functional Testing**: end to end testing
+   - **Functional Testing**: end to end testing (these Modern Day applications like if you're dealing with python or any other things you have some inbuilt modules to execute in end-to-end, or if you are using Robot Framework or something then you need to do additional configuration of the tools like selenium, HP UFT etc.)
    - **Reporting**: To generate reports of above steps
    - **Build Image**: A Docker image is created using shell commands.
    - **Push Image**: The Docker image is then pushed to a container registry (e.g., AWS ECR, Quay.io, Docker Hub).